-Nationwide, 49% of under-served communities children enter school unprepared.
-They start school behind and many times never catch up.
-The Ravenswood School district is no different.
-84% of their enrollment is under-served.
+Nationwide, 49% of children in under-served communities enter school unprepared.
+They start school behind and usually never catch up.
+Locally in underserved communities the situation is the same or worse; for example, in the Ravenswood School district (where 91% of families are low-income) 73% enter school unprepared.

 73% Read Below Grade Level in 3rd Grade

-At the state’s first assessment in 3rd grade, 73% of the students in the Ravenswood School District are reading below grade level.
-After 3rd grade, learning is all book based, so reading below grade-level puts the student at risk for falling behind what the curriculum requires.
+In California’s first assessment (3rd grade), 73% of students in the Ravenswood School District are reading below grade level.
+After 3rd grade, learning is all book-based.
+This makes it diffucult for students reading below grade-level to keep up with the curriculum.

 How does our program work?

 We use community-based volunteers to work with the parent and the child.
 Volunteers must provide LiveScan documentation and pass our vetting process.
 Once vetted, they are matched with a participating family.
-Our volunteers come from all walks of life, but value children’s education and want to ensure that each child is ready for kindergarten.
+Our volunteers come from all walks of life, bound by the belief that children’s education is invaluble, and a shared desire to ensure every child is ready for kindergarten.

-Both the parent and the volunteer will act as teachers during the sessions with the child.
-During training, each “parent teacher” and “volunteer teacher” will learn about child developmental milestones, child-directed play methodology, and incorporating learning into play.
-Having two invested adults engaging with the child in play is an empowering experience for any young person.
+The parent and volunteer play an equal role during the sessions with the child.
+During training, both the parent and volunteer learn about child developmental milestones, child-directed play methodology, and incorporating learning into play.
+Having two invested adults engaging with them in play is an empowering experience for any child.

-Studies show, engaged children learn more.
-For this reason, the child controls what is done in the lesson.
-The two caring adults add details to enrich their learning experience during play.
-These details could be attributes or knowledge or vocabulary or exploring emotions or asking questions.
+Studies show that engaged children learn more.
+For this reason, the child controls what is done during the lesson.
+The two caring adults, parent and volunteer, are there to enrich the child’s learning experience during play.
+This enrichment takes many forms, such as asking questions, discussing attributes, imparting knowledge and vocabulary, and exploring emotions.

 We have a lending library of learning activities.
-Volunteer Teachers check out learning activities the child likes.
-Activities in the learning library include games, blocks, Duplos, puzzles, art/crafts, pretend play, and fine motor games.
+Volunteers or parents check out learning activities the child likes.
+Activities in our learning library include games, blocks, Duplos, puzzles, arts & crafts, pretend play, and other areas of exploration.

 We initially provide the family with a free, core set of children’s literature.
-Each month the teachers choose two additional books based on the child’s interests to add to the family’s library.
-The family uses these books to read to their children daily.
+Each month, the child receives two additional books based on their interests.
+The parents use these free books to read to their children daily.